lewisbar/lewisbar.github.io/_posts/2025-08-29-Composite Reuse Principle.md

 ## Introduction
 Ahoy and welcome to Swift for Pirates!

-Today, we want to talk about the **Composite Reuse Principle** which states that when it comes to reusing code to avoid duplication it’s in most cases best to prefer **composition over inheritance**.
+Today, we want to talk about the **Composite Reuse Principle** which states that when it comes to reusing code to avoid duplication, it’s in most cases best to prefer **composition over inheritance**.

 #### The Problem: Duplicated Code